- The Exception Access Violation error on Windows 10 prevents you from running certain apps.

 This is a simple solution and several users reported that it works, so feel free to try it out.

-Solution 6 – Reconnect your headset
+6. Reconnect your headset

-This error has been reported by Vindictus players, and according to them, this error occurs with Logitech headset g35, but the issue might be related to other headsets from other manufacturers as well.
+This error has been reported by Vindictus players, and according to them, this error occurs with Logitech headset G35, but the issue might be related to other headsets from other manufacturers as well.

-Solution 7 – Check for hardware problems
+7. Check for hardware problems

 As we already mentioned Exception access violation error can sometimes be related to your RAM memory, so it won’t hurt to check if your RAM memory is working properly.

-You can check your memory using the MemTest86.
+You can check your memory using MemTest86.
 Just download it, and move it to a USB flash drive, restart your computer and let MemTest86 run for a while.

 Many users reported that their RAM was the cause of this error, so be sure to check your RAM and replace it if you find any problems with it.

-Solution 7 – Use the Compatibility mode
+7. Use the Compatibility mode

 Keep in mind that you might have to try several different compatibility modes before you find the one that works on your PC.

-Solution 8 – Run the Hardware troubleshooter
+8. Run the Hardware troubleshooter

-- Once the Settings app opens, go to Update & Security section.
+- Go to the Update & Security section.

-- Now select Troubleshoot from the menu on the left and click on Hardware and Devices.
-Click on Run the troubleshooter button.
+- Select Troubleshoot from the menu on the left and click on Hardware and Devices.

 - Follow instructions on the screen to complete the troubleshooter.